baggepinnen/LowLevelParticleFilters.jl/docs/src/index.md

 To be able to simulate the [`AdvancedParticleFilter`](@ref) like we did with the simple filter above, the `measurement` method with the signature `measurement(x,u,p,t,noise=false)` must be available and return a sample measurement given state (and possibly time).
 For our example measurement model above, this would look like this

 ```@example lingauss
+# This function is only required for simulation
 measurement(x, u, p, t, noise=false) = C*x + noise*rand(rng, dg)
 nothing # hide
 ```